wheelnext/pep_xxx_wheel_variants/docs/design/plugin_api.md

 infinitely many valid values), and the plugin determines whether the installed version matches the ranges specified for each variant.

+## Behavior stability and versioning

+It is recommended that the plugin's output remains stable within the plugin's lifetime, and that packages do not pin to specific plugin versions.
+This ensures that the installer can vendor or reimplement the newest version of the plugin while ensuring that variant wheels created earlier would still be installable.

+If a need arises to introduce a breaking change in the plugin's output, it is recommended to add a new API endpoint to the plugin.
+The old endpoints should continue being provided, preserving the previous output.

 ## Helper classes